ResearchComputing/Documentation/Interactive-Jobs.md

 ```

 and request an interactive session by utilizing the `sinteractive` command.
 The `sinteractive` command can take any number of flags that could be used with the `sbatch` command when submitted to slurm but the primary flags we will use are the `qos` flag and the `time` flag.
-These flags will specify quality of service and amount of time the job will run for respectively.
+These flags will specify quality of service and amount of time the job will run for, respectively.
 The command we run is:

 ```bash
 sinteractive --qos=debug --time=00:10:00